-The aim of LJP IUD was to explore the notion that positive or negative attitudes towards a medical device might be affected by aesthetic or physical qualities.
+LJP IUD (2000) was a research project exploring the notion that positive or negative attitudes towards a medical device might be affected by aesthetic or physical qualities.

 The Margaret Pyke Family Planning Clinic hosted the research aspect, by allowing a questionnaire to be distributed to their patients.
 The outcomes generated included jewellery-scale artefacts, drawings and quotes, which were collated in the form of a book (LJP IUD, publisher Laura J Potter [London], ISBN 0-9546549-0-0).
 A limited number of these books are available: for details please contact me.